Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Philipp Marx

-A perineal repair can be a normal part of the postnatal period and still feel worrying.
-Stitches may prick, sitting can sting, the scar can feel hard, and many wonder whether this is still healing or already an infection.
-This article explains what you can typically expect in the first weeks, how to care for the wound sensibly and which warning signs you should not ignore.
+A perineal repair in the postnatal period can be completely normal and still feel worrying.
+Stitches may prick, sitting can sting, the scar can feel firm, and many people wonder whether this is still healing or already infected.
+This article explains what you can typically expect in the first weeks, how to care for the wound sensibly, and which warning signs you should not ignore.

-A person sits carefully on a soft cushion in the postnatal period, with a cooling pad beside them as a symbol for perineal repair and healing
+A person sits carefully on a soft cushion in the postnatal period, with a cooling pack nearby as a symbol of perineal repair and healing

 What a perineal repair is and why it is done

-A perineal repair closes tissue that tore during labour or that was deliberately opened.
-The aim is to stop bleeding, support healing and restore anatomy so that function and strength return.
+A perineal repair closes tissue that tore during birth or was deliberately opened.
+The aim is to stop bleeding, support healing, and restore anatomy so function and load-bearing capacity return step by step.

-This can happen after a perineal tear, after an episiotomy or after other small birth-related injuries around the entrance to the vagina.
-Many sutures are made with dissolvable threads that break down over time.
+This can follow a perineal tear, an episiotomy, or other small birth-related injuries around the vaginal opening.
+Many sutures are made with absorbable stitches that break down over time.

-A good overview of perineal tears and episiotomy is provided by RCOG, including the point that healing takes time and symptoms should be taken seriously.
+A clear overview of perineal tears and episiotomy is provided by the RCOG, including the point that healing takes time and that symptoms should be taken seriously.
 RCOG: Perineal tears during childbirth

 How healing typically feels

 Healing is not linear.
-In the first days the main issues are wound pain, swelling and the sense that everything is very sensitive.
-After that many people gradually improve, but individual bad days can occur, for example after long periods of sitting, lack of sleep or a difficult bowel movement.
+In the first days it is mainly wound pain, swelling, and the feeling that everything is very sensitive.
+After that many people gradually improve, but individual days can be worse again, for example after long periods of sitting, too little sleep, or a difficult bowel movement.

 Common, plausible sensations